Szeg\H{o} type asymptotics for the reproducing kernel in spaces of full-plane weighted polynomials: The loop equation and complete integrability

 We write $S=S_1$ and note that the the equilibrium measure is $d\sigma(z)=d|z|^{2(d-1)}\1_S(z)\, dA(z).$

-The following problem presents itself: to find the asymptotics of $K_n(z,w)$ when $z$ and $w$ belongs to different boundary components of $\d S$.
+The following problem presents itself: to find the asymptotics of $K_n(z,w)$ when $z$ and $w$ belong to different boundary components of $\d S$.
 Since $U$ is not simply connected, there is no longer a Riemann map $\phi$, and as a consequence our technique using quasipolynomial approximation will not work, at least not without substantial changes.
-Fortunately, in the special case of the potential \eqref{qds}, approximate orthogonal polynomials can be found using Riemann-Hilbert techniques following the works \cite{BBLM,BGM,BLY,LY}, see Figure \ref{Figco}.
+Fortunately, in the special case of the potential \eqref{qds}, approximate orthogonal polynomials can be found using Riemann-Hilbert techniques following the works \cite{BBLM,BGM,BLY,LY}.
+This was used to generate Figure \ref{Figco}.

-We note that the very recent work \cite{C} studies somewhat similar ensembles, with hard edges, in which the droplet consists of several concentric annuli; among other things it is shown that a Jacobi theta-function emerges when studying certain associated gap-probabilities.
-More generally, it has been a common experience that theta-functions crops up in (more or less) related contexts, see \cite{BFS} and the references there.
-In the context of our present note, we expect that a similar phenomenon should enter in the asymptotic description of reproducing kernels in the case of archipelagos.
-We plan to return with an investigation of this topic in a forthcoming publication.
+The recent work \cite{C} studies other types of ensembles with disconnected droplets, with ``hard edges'', in which the droplet consists of several concentric annuli.
+Among other things it is shown that a Jacobi theta function emerges when studying certain associated gap-probabilities.
+(More generally, theta functions are known to emerge in various more or less related contexts, see \cite{BFS} and the references there.)
+The present setting of ``soft edge'' ensembles with disconnected droplets is the topic of our forthcoming work \cite{ACC}.

-Other interesting situations which require a further clarification concern asymptotic charge-charge correlations $K_n(z,w)$ at the boundary of a droplet which has one or several singular points, which may be certain types of cusps, double points, or lemniscate-type singularities which are found at boundary points where $\Delta Q=0$.
+Other types of open problems enter in the case when the boundary of the droplet has one or several singular points (cusps, double points, or lemniscate-type singularities which are found at boundary points where $\Delta Q=0$).
 More background on singular points can be found e.g.~in \cite{AKMW} and the references there.